 This is another antioxidant that helps shield cells from free radicals that seem to cause aging and diseases.
 This also ‘boosts’ the immune system by eliminating these problem molecules.17,18

-This is actually a group of plant chemicals that have antioxidant properties.
+This is actually a group of plant chemicals that have antioxidant properties, such as grapeseed.
 Most are pretty powerful and thus are associated with lower disease risk, including heart disease.19